Islamophobia in American Media, Cause or Result?

 Islamophobia and media coverage:

-An analyzing study found that media is playing a big role related to the western communities attitude toward Islam and muslims.(Ogan et al., 2014) another important topic Muslim women in US media, US news coverage of women is biasd, whereby journalists are more likely to report on women living in Muslim and Middle Eastern countries if their rights are violated, but will report on women in other societies when their rights are respected.
-Second, stories about Muslim women emphasize the theme of women’s rights violations and gender inequality, even for countries with relatively good records of women’s rights.
-Stories about non-Muslim women, on the other hand, emphasize other topics.
-(Terman, 2017) Linda Hasunuma is a Visiting Assistant Professor of Political Science in the College of Public and International Affairs and she is interested in the area of gender and politics.
+An analytical study found that media plays a significant role related to western communities’ attitudes toward Islam and Muslims (Ogan et al., 2014).
+Another important topic is the portrayal of Muslim women in US media.
+US news coverage of women is biased, where journalists are more likely to report on women living in Muslim and Middle Eastern countries if their rights are violated.
+However, they will report on women in other societies when their rights are respected.
+Moreover, stories about Muslim women emphasize the theme of women’s rights violations and gender inequality, even for countries with relatively good records of women’s rights.
+In contrast, stories about non-Muslim women emphasize other topics (Terman, 2017).
+Linda Hasunuma is a Visiting Assistant Professor of Political Science in the College of Public and International Affairs.
+She is interested in the area of gender and politics.
+For individuals like these, the term not only identifies anti-Islamic and anti-Muslim sentiments, but also provides a language for denouncing them.

 Islamophobia religion

-Similar to media coverage of over policing in the United States, many Muslims, including Ahmadiyya Muslim Community Los Angeles East Chapter President Ahsan Mahmood Khan, say news of Islamic extremists in the Middle East and around the world does not reflect who they are.
+Similar to media coverage of over-policing in the United States, many Muslims, including Ahmadiyya Muslim Community Los Angeles East Chapter President Ahsan Mahmood Khan, say news of Islamic extremists in the Middle East and around the world does not reflect who they are.

-the type of language these newspapers employ to describe Muslims and Islam; whether or not this language changes in response to major events; the frequency of coverage in relation to major events; if journalists explore the diversity of Islam and Muslim cultures by highlighting nationality, ethnicity, cultural practice, and theological differences; and the typology used to categorise certain groups, practices or modes of Islam.
-The aim is to gain an understanding of the ways in which the media plays a role in shaping perceptions on Muslims and Islam in the broader community and how they do so in response to particular events either at home or abroad.
-The following questions have provided the framework for this report: • What images of Muslims and Islam are most frequently propagated in the media? • Are certain misrepresentations recurrent? • Is the press media in Victoria Islamophobia
+The type of language these newspapers employ to describe Muslims and Islam; whether or not this language changes in response to major events; the frequency of coverage in relation to major events; if journalists explore the diversity of Islam and Muslim cultures by highlighting nationality, ethnicity, cultural practice, and theological differences; and the typology used to categorize certain groups, practices or modes of Islam are all factors to consider.
+The aim is to gain an understanding of the ways in which the media plays a role in shaping perceptions of Muslims and Islam in the broader community; and how they do so in response to particular events either at home or abroad.

-Another goal of this study is to determine whether the underlying predictors of Islamophobia are the same in Europe and the United States.
-Anti-Islamic attitudes and behaviors have eroded the tenets of democracy on both sides of the Atlantic, and it is important to check whether these trends have been fueled by the same basic factors such as political ideology or lack of education.(Ogan, Willnat, Pennington, & Bashir, 2014)
+Another objective of this study is to determine whether the underlying predictors of Islamophobia are the same in Europe and the United States.
+Anti-Islamic attitudes and behaviors have eroded the tenets of democracy on both sides of the Atlantic, and it is crucial to ascertain if these trends have been fueled by the same basic factors such as political ideology or lack of education (Ogan, Willnat, Pennington, & Bashir, 2014).

 What is Islamophobia?

-In short, the debate as to how Islamophobia should be understood and its relationship with religious intolerance and racism or cultural racism is an ongoing one, and the question ‘what is Islamophobia?’ remains unanswered.
-It is for this reason that this paper attempts to tackle the subject from an entirely different perspective, namely by going back and examining some of the initial approaches to Islamophobia between the end of the nineteenth and the beginning of the twentieth century (Bravo López, 2011)
+(Bravo López, 2011) No agreement exists on the meaning of Islamophobia among scholars and policymakers.
+In short, the debate regarding how Islamophobia should be understood, its relationship with religious intolerance, and racism or cultural racism, is an ongoing one.
+The question ‘what is Islamophobia?’ remains unanswered.
+For this reason, this paper attempts to tackle the subject from an entirely different perspective by going back and examining some of the initial approaches to Islamophobia between the end of the nineteenth and the beginning of the twentieth century (Bravo López, 2011).

 Islamophobia in American media, cause or result?.
 (2020, Mar 17).
 Retrieved from https://papersowl.com/examples/islamophobia-in-american-media-cause-or-result/